 What safeguards are in place to ensure that fraudulent absentee ballots are not counted?

-All absentee, mail in, ballots must be accompanied by both the signature of the voter and a witness signature.
-If a ballot is missing a witness signature the voter will be contacted by their local voter registration office within three days of receiving the ballot and the voter will be asked to correct this issue.
+All absentee (mail-in) ballots must be accompanied by a voter affirmation statement.
+If a ballot is missing a voter affirmation statement, the voter registration office will contact the voter within three days of receiving the ballot; and the voter will be asked to correct the ballot.
 The ballot must be corrected by noon on the third day after the election.
-See § 24.2-709.1.
+See VA Code § 24.2-709.1.

 What safeguards are in place to ensure that only absentee ballots submitted by the deadline are counted?

 There are two methods to ensure that absentee ballots are submitted by the deadline: the use of “drop-boxes” and postmarks.
 The Department of Elections provides “drop-boxes” for absentee ballots from the time early voting starts through Election Day.
 Ballots dropped off in these locations are collected at least once a day by election officials.
-See Va § 24.2-707.1.
+See VA Code § 24.2-707.1.
 Alternatively, ballots can be mailed in.
-Mailed-in ballots are meant to be postmarked at the post office on the day they are received.
+The Post Office should postmark all mail-in ballots the day they are received.
 Ballots that are not either dropped in in a designated drop box by Election Day or mailed in and postmarked by Election Day are not eligible to be counted.
-See Va § 24.2-709.
+See VA Code § 24.2-709.

 How do election officials determine whether absentee ballots have been returned by the deadline?

-Absentee ballots that are returned by mail generally will have a postmark indicating when they are mailed.
-Ballots which are postmarked on Election Day and received by the voter’s local registrar’s office by noon the week after an election will be counted.
-If a ballot does not have a postmark and is received after Election Day, it will be discounted.
-The registrar’s office will examine the ballot envelope to determine that it was mailed by the deadline.
+Absentee ballots, postmarked on or before Election Day and received by the voter’s local registrar’s office by noon the week after an election will be counted.
+If a ballot does not have a postmark and is received after Election Day, the registrar will reject the ballot.

-In lieu of mailing in their ballot, voters may also drop-off their ballots in person at designated locations before an election or on Election Day.
-The ballots deposited in drop boxes prior to an election are collected by two election officers daily, thus ensuring they are returned on time.
-On election day each polling location must be equipped with a ballot “drop box”where voters may return their absentee ballots in person on election day, these drop-boxes are open until the end of voting on Election Day.
+In lieu of mailing in their ballot, voters may also drop-off their ballots in person at a drop-off location before an election or on Election Day.
+Two election officers collect ballots at the drop-off locations daily.
+On Election Day, each polling location must be equipped with a drop-off location where voters may return their absentee ballots.
+These drop-off locations are open until the end of voting on Election Day.

 How are poll workers selected?
 Are they paid?

-In Virginia poll workers are referred to as an “Officer of Election.”
-The Election Board selects election officers from a poll of applicants and party nominations.
+In Virginia, poll workers are referred to as an “Officer of Election.”
 Any registered voter can apply to be an officer.
-Additionally, each political party files a list of nominations for the officer position and, when possible, the majority of election officers are taken from these lists.
-Additionally, the Election Board can appoint voters who do not represent either political party as needed.
+Each political party also files a list of nominations for the officer position.
+The Election Board selects election officers from a pool of applicants and party nominations.

 Who is permitted to be present at polls on election day besides voters and election officials?